SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/home-screen.md

 weight: 20
 ---

-In the Cumulocity IoT platform UI, you can access the Machine Learning Workbench application through the app switcher.
-To switch to Machine Learning Workbench, click on the app switcher icon and select **Machine Learning Workbench**.
-This will open the **Machine Learning Workbench** application.
+In the Cumulocity IoT platform, you access the Machine Learning Workbench application through the app switcher.
+Clicking **Machine Learning Workbench** in the app switcher will open the Machine Learning Workbench application.

 ![App Switcher screen](/images/zementis/mlw-app-home-select.png)